tc39/notes/es9/2018-03/mar-20.md

 JAD: it feels like we should have been much quicker to get an explainer out there so that all of the angry developers didn't have to search through all of the issues to find what the issue was.

-RJE: Brian?

 BT: It made sense at the time to piggy-back on Keith's point.
 I want to point out that there are things all over the tweets and over the PR githubs stuff, thousands of new developers now know that TC39 exists.
 New developers know better how the committee works—we don't decide things based on the PR but rather based on the meetings we're doing, from that perspective, I see that as a positive thing.
 I did get the opportunity to tell developers how TC39 works, and found those conversations productive.
 I'm not convinced that we need to avoid jokes, or do things that avoid noise in the community or get people mad.
 We shouldn't try to troll people, we can use those moments as teaching moments, and be successful.

 KZM: We should not aim to repeat this circumstance, but we can make the most of it when it happens.

 BT: It doesn't seem realistic to tell what delegates can say (paraphrasing).
 We should just let delegates be themselves, and if that means be jocular, they should do that!

-RJE: Keith?

-Keith: ???

-RJE: Yulia?

 YSV: I just want to make a note about having a unified voice, the community finds it quite difficult to find multiple TC39 members.
 I think the fact we have so little information available and unassociated with specific people [(delegates)] is something that contributes to community members getting anxious about something they think is real.

 KZM: A reponse policy is reasonable.
 Its ok to let the heat die down a little.
-We can actually agree on what our operating policies are, we do understand that, and i think we can document that and have it ready linked.
+We can actually agree on what our operating policies are, we do understand that, and I think we can document that and have it ready linked.
 That doesn't stop people when they want to joke.
 I say this as a bit of a twitter troll—I too link people to things that they could easily find on their own.

-BT: the queue has a bug, refresh it.
+BT: The queue has a bug, refresh it.

-RJE: still three to go in the queue
+RJE: Still three to go in the queue

-DE: what should be champion responsibilities?
+DE: What should be champion responsibilities?
 We could focus on moderating our responses?
 Deferring to a champion, when a champion is also not interested in responding is a mix that doesn't exactly work.

-KG: I don't want to speak for anyone else. i think managing social media is a very different work compared to doing good language design.
+KG: I don't want to speak for anyone else.
+I think managing social media is a very different work compared to doing good language design.

-DE: what about writing explainers?
+DE: What about writing explainers?

 KG: The focus of the committee is about language design, and community moderation is a different skill than doing language design.I don't think that writing explainers for people outside the committee is a required part of what we do.

-KCL: what about the community group responsible for the code of conduct?
+KCL: What about the community group responsible for the code of conduct?

 API: If the reponse is "we found a web compat issue", make sure that it's added to the next meeting

 API: It could have been a lot clearer that the the issue was a WebCompat issue.

-RJE: Kevin, last topic?

-KG: i promised to represent a community member's voice here:
+KG: I promised to represent a community member's voice here:

 KG: For people who weren't following the twitters, Brian submitted a poll in how we respond to this, one of which was "break the web".
 I want to ask the committee that we're still behind not breaking the web?
 70% of responders said they would choose to break the web, with multiple thousands of votes, no vendors would ship this.
 Breaking the web is, of course, a sliding scale.
 We do make some decisions that break specific things (like German weather sites).

-TST: (and all other implementers) no implementer will ship this
+TST: (and all other implementers) no implementer will ship this.

-DH: a couple of quick points: dont break the web is, as you said, on a sliding scale but the bar is quite high.
+DH: A couple of quick points: dont break the web is, as you said, on a sliding scale but the bar is quite high.
 But I also want to talk about twitter polls, because we've heard more and more about people talking about twitter polls.
 Twitter is _designed_ to make people react in instantaneous ways.
 Especially a poll that's like "do you want this ridiculous thing?"
 Twitter is all about stimulus/response.
 We should be skeptical of using "data" from a quickly thrown out there twitter poll—we get knee-jerk reactions, this does not necessarily indicate a scientific poll.

-BT: To be clear i don't think anyone disagrees with that statement.
+BT: To be clear I don't think anyone disagrees with that statement.

-RJE: let's close this one up

 #### Conclusion/Resolution

-- Rick is surprised to see that there is no resolution recorded for this, OF ALL AGENDA ITEMS. +1
 - We will continue to discuss this topic on Thursday

 ## 10.i.h Update on WASM ES modules